 Microsoft SQL Server

 Microsoft is the world’s largest software company.
 Founded in 1975 and headquartered in Redmond, it has become a household name, primarily due to its Windows operating system and Office suite.
 Aside from these products, Microsoft has a vast range of enterprise software and cloud offerings including its own database, browser, various servers and ERP solutions.
 In recent years, Microsoft has focused its business on cloud-based solutions such as Azure.
 AI and machine learning have also become increasingly important in product development.
 Its highest profile products are still Windows and Office.

 Microsoft’s strategic development in the BI area dates back to 1996 when it purchased OLAP technology from Panorama.
 In just a few years Microsoft moved from being a surprising entrant into the OLAP market to become the market share leader.
 Its main database technologies are bundled in SQL Server, which many companies use today to build data warehouses, data marts or even data lakes.
 This package includes data integration (Integration Services, also known as SSIS) as well as multidimensional and relational data management.
 Reporting Services (SSRS), a solution for formatted reporting, is also included with SQL Server.
 The SQL Server relational database supports the building of a relational, analytic data model (star or snowflake schema).
 Moreover, SQL Server offers functionality for building a relational (tabular) or multidimensional (OLAP) metadata layer in SSAS using SQL Server Data Tools.
-This review only refers to Microsoft SQL Server as an analytical relational database.
+This review only discusses Microsoft SQL Server as an analytical relational database.

 Over time, SQL Server for BI and advanced analytics has expanded greatly in terms of performance, data support and functionality.
-Examples of this include its in-memory processing, the extension of the engine by JSON functions for the processing of unstructured data and the integration of R for advanced analytics.
-In addition to SQL Server, Microsoft has released other products that focus on the development of highly scalable solutions (e.g., Analytics Platform System including Parallel Data Warehouse, a Hadoop distribution with HDInsight).
-These tools use functions of Microsoft SQL Server or can be closely integrated with it.
+Examples of this include its in-memory processing, the extension of the engine with JSON functions for the processing of unstructured data and the integration of R for advanced analytics.
+In addition to SQL Server, Microsoft has released other products that focus on the development of highly scalable solutions (e.g., SQL Server Big Data Cluster).
+These tools use Microsoft SQL Server functions or can be closely integrated with it.

 User & Use Cases